 Rhode Island EBT Deposit Schedule for 2025

-Find Rhode Island's 2025 EBT deposit schedule and learn what to do if your payment is late or you run out of funds.
+Find Rhode Island's 2025 EBT deposit dates and learn what to do if your payment is late or you run out of funds.

 Nov 23, 2025